MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

 * You forgot the Application Url to access the website.
   * In the Azure portal, go to the **Overview** page of the Container App and look for the **Application Url**.
-  * In VS Code, go to the **Azure view** (Ctrl+Shift+A) and expand the subscription that you are working in.
+  * In VS Code, go to the **Azure view** (Ctrl+Shift+A) and expand the subscription that you're working in.
 Expand the **Container Apps** node, then expand the managed environment and right-click **python-container-app** and select **Browse**.
-It will open the browser with the **Application Url**.
+It opens the browser with the **Application Url**.
   * With Azure CLI, use the command `az containerapp show -g pythoncontainer-rg -n python-container-app --query properties.configuration.ingress.fqdn`.

 * In VS Code, the **Build Image in Azure** task returns an error.
   * If you see the message "Error: failed to download context.
 Please check if the URL is incorrect." in the VS Code **Output** window, then refresh the registry in the Docker extension.
-To refresh, select the Docker extension, go to the Registries section, find the registry and select it.
+To refresh, select the Docker extension, go to the Registries section, find the registry, and select it.
   * If you run the **Build Image in Azure** task again, check to see if your registry from a previous run exists and if so, use it.

 * In the Azure portal during the creation of a Container App, you see an access error that contains "Cannot access ACR '\<name>.azurecr.io'".